Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 Multi-GPU Overhead

-• Example heuristic: The additional overhead (VRAMoverheadVRAM_{overhead}) might scale based on the single-GPU base memory (VRAMbase_singleVRAM_{base\_single}) and the number of GPUs: VRAMoverheadVRAMbase_single×0.05×Ngpus1VRAM_{overhead} \approx VRAM_{base\_single} \times 0.05 \times \sqrt{N_{gpus} - 1}
+• Example heuristic: Additional overhead (VRAMoverheadVRAM_{overhead}) might scale based on single-GPU base memory (VRAMbase_singleVRAM_{base\_single}) and NgpusN_{gpus}: VRAMoverheadVRAMbase_single×0.05×Ngpus1VRAM_{overhead} \approx VRAM_{base\_single} \times 0.05 \times \sqrt{N_{gpus} - 1}

-• Note: This 5% factor and the square root scaling are simplified assumptions.
-Actual memory overhead depends heavily on the parallelism strategy (Data Parallel, Tensor Parallel, Pipeline Parallel, ZeRO stage) and framework implementation.
-Total VRAM across all GPUs will be roughly (VRAMbase_single×Ngpus)+VRAMoverhead_total(VRAM_{base\_single} \times N_{gpus}) + VRAM_{overhead\_total}.
+• Limitation Note: This 5% factor and square root scaling are highly simplified assumptions.
+Actual memory overhead depends heavily on parallelism strategy (Data, Tensor, Pipeline Parallel, ZeRO stage), interconnects, and framework.
+This formula is a rough indication.

-• The effective speedup on NgpusN_{gpus} can be estimated as: EffectiveSpeedupSpeedsingle×(1+(Ngpus1)×Efficiency)EffectiveSpeedup \approx Speed_{single} \times (1 + (N_{gpus} - 1) \times Efficiency)
+• Effective speedup on NgpusN_{gpus} can be estimated: EffectiveSpeedupSpeedsingle×(1+(Ngpus1)×Efficiency)EffectiveSpeedup \approx Speed_{single} \times (1 + (N_{gpus} - 1) \times Efficiency)

 • Example with 85% efficiency: EffectiveSpeedupSpeedsingle×(1+(Ngpus1)×0.85)EffectiveSpeedup \approx Speed_{single} \times (1 + (N_{gpus} - 1) \times 0.85)